-Welcome to the European International School Ho Chi Minh City (EIS), one of the few fully accredited International Baccalaureate (IB) Continuum Schools in Vietnam offering three dedicated IB programmes – Primary Years (PYP), Middle Years (MYP) and Diploma (DP).
+Welcome to the European International School Ho Chi Minh City (EIS), one of the few fully accredited International Baccalaureate (IB) Continuum Schools in Vietnam offering three dedicated IB programmes – Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma Programme (DP).

 Jo Roberts has been with EIS since 2011, initially as a homeroom teacher in Toddler Class, Kindergarten 2 and Preschool.
 She also held the role of English Coordinator and Deputy Head of Early Years before she was appointed as Head of Early Years in 2013 and Head of Primary in 2017.

 Jo is passionate about childhood development in the Early and Primary Years and is committed to providing the highest quality of education to young learners.
 She believes in a holistic approach to teaching and learning that equips children with an excellent foundation to becoming lifelong learners.

 Prior to joining EIS, Jo worked for many years at the British Council in Ho Chi Minh City.
 She has been teaching internationally for almost 16 years, having taught in Taiwan, China and New Zealand before settling down and calling Vietnam home in 2003.